TWasilonek/pomodoro-tracker/pomodoro-tracker-web/README.md

 ## Local development

+### Node

+This project has been created with Node v16.
+It is recommended to use the same version to avoid any issues.

 ### Firebase (authentication and firebastore).

 If you want to run this project locally, you need to create your own Firebase project, enable the required services and setup the Firebase CLI.